-9. Exculpation
+10. Exculpation

-The Exculpated Parties shall neither have nor incur any liability to any Person for any prepetition or post-petition act taken or omitted to be taken in connection with the Chapter 11 Cases, or related to formulating, negotiating, soliciting, preparing, disseminating, confirming, or implementing the PAIH Plan or consummating the PAIH Plan, the Disclosure Statement, or any contract, instrument, release, or other agreement or document created or entered into in connection with the PAIH Plan or any other prepetition or post-petition act taken or omitted to be taken in connection with or in contemplation of the restructuring of the Plan Debtors.
-Without limiting the foregoing "Exculpation," the rights of any holder of a Claim or Interest to enforce rights arising under the PAIH Plan shall be preserved, including the right to compel payment of distributions in accordance with the PAIH Plan.
+Except as otherwise provided in the PAIH Plan or the Confirmation Order, the Exculpated Parties shall neither have nor incur any liability to any Person for any post-petition act taken or omitted to be taken in connection with the chapter 11 cases, or related to formulating, negotiating, soliciting, preparing, disseminating, confirming, or implementing the PAIH Plan or consummating the PAIH Plan, the Disclosure Statement, or any contract, instrument, release in connection with the PAIH Plan.
+Without limiting the foregoing "exculpation," the rights of any holder of a claim or interest to enforce rights arising under the PAIH Plan shall be preserved, including the right to compel payment of distributions in accordance with the PAIH Plan; provided, notwithstanding the foregoing, this paragraph shall not apply to any Claims held by the Liquidators or any Liquidator-Controlled Company, which shall be subject to the Liquidator-Controlled Companies Settlement Agreement.

-10. Injunction
+11. Injunction

-EXCEPT AS OTHERWISE EXPRESSLY PROVIDED IN THIS PAIH PLAN OR IN THE CONFIRMATION ORDER, ALL PERSONS OR ENTITIES WHO HAVE HELD, HOLD OR MAY HOLD CLAIMS AGAINST OR INTERESTS IN THE PLAN DEBTORS OR ANY NON-DEBTOR AFFILIATES ARE PERMANENTLY ENJOINED, FROM AND AFTER THE EFFECTIVE DATE, FROM (I) COMMENCING OR CONTINUING IN ANY MANNER ANY ACTION OR OTHER PROCEEDING OF ANY KIND ON ANY SUCH CLAIM OR INTEREST AGAINST ANY OF THE PLAN DEBTORS OR ANY NON-DEBTOR AFFILIATES IN THE PAIH GROUP, (II) THE ENFORCEMENT, ATTACHMENT, COLLECTION, OR RECOVERY BY ANY MANNER OR MEANS OF ANY JUDGMENT, AWARD, DECREE, OR ORDER AGAINST ANY PLAN DEBTOR OR ANY NON-DEBTOR AFFILIATES WITH RESPECT TO SUCH CLAIM OR INTEREST, (III) CREATING, PERFECTING, OR ENFORCING ANY ENCUMBRANCE OF ANY KIND AGAINST ANY Debtor OR AGAINST THE PROPERTY OR INTERESTS IN PROPERTY OF ANY PLAN Debtor Or non-Debtor Affiliate WITH RESPECT TO SUCH CLAIM OR INTEREST, (IV) ASSERTING ANY RIGHT OF SETOFF, SUBROGATION, OR RECOUPMENT OF ANY KIND AGAINST ANY OBLIGATION DUE TO ANY PLAN DEBTORS OR ANY NON-DEBTOR AFFILIATES OR AGAINST THE PROPERTY OR INTERESTS IN PROPERTY OF ANY PLAN DEBTORS OR ANY NON-DEBTOR AFFILIATES WITH RESPECT TO SUCH CLAIM OR INTEREST, EXCEPT AS CONTEMPLATED OR ALLOWED BY THIS PLAN, (V) ACTING OR PROCEEDING IN ANY MANNER IN ANY PLACE WHATSOEVER, THAT DOES NOT CONFORM TO OR COMPLY WITH THE PROVISIONS OF THIS PLAN, (VI) COMMENCING, CONTINUING, OR ASSERTING IN ANY MANNER ANY ACTION OR OTHER PROCEEDING OF ANY KIND WITH RESPECT TO ANY CLAIMS WHICH ARE EXTINGUISHED OR RELEASED PURSUANT TO THIS PLAN, AND (VII) TAKING ANY ACTIONS TO INTERFERE WITH THE IMPLEMENTATION OR CONSUMMATION OF THIS PLAN.
+EXCEPT AS OTHERWISE EXPRESSLY PROVIDED IN THIS PAIH PLAN OR IN THE CONFIRMATION ORDER, ALL PERSONS OR ENTITIES WHO HAVE HELD, HOLD OR MAY HOLD CLAIMS AGAINST OR INTERESTS IN THE PLAN DEBTORS TREATED UNDER THIS PAIH PLAN (OTHER THAN CLAIMS HELD BY THE LIQUIDATORS OR ANY LIQUIDATOR-CONTROLLED COMPANY, WHICH SHALL BE SUBJECT TO THE LIQUIDATOR-CONTROLLED COMPANIES SETTLEMENT AGREEMENT) SHALL BE PERMANENTLY ENJOINED, FROM AND AFTER THE EFFECTIVE DATE, FROM (I) COMMENCING OR CONTINUING IN ANY MANNER ANY ACTION OR OTHER PROCEEDING OF ANY KIND ON ACCOUNT OF ANY SUCH CLAIM OR INTEREST AGAINST ANY OF THE PLAN DEBTORS OR NON-DEBTOR AFFILIATE IN THE PAIH GROUP, (II) THE ENFORCEMENT, ATTACHMENT, COLLECTION, OR RECOVERY BY ANY MANNER OR MEANS OF ANY JUDGMENT, AWARD, DECREE, OR ORDER AGAINST ANY DEBTOR OR NON-DEBTOR AFFILIATE WITH RESPECT TO SUCH CLAIM OR INTEREST, (III) CREATING, PERFECTING, OR ENFORCING ANY ENCUMBRANCE OF ANY KIND AGAINST ANY DEBTOR OR AGAINST THE PROPERTY OR INTERESTS IN PROPERTY OF ANY PLAN DEBTOR OR NON-DEBTOR AFFILIATE WITH RESPECT TO SUCH CLAIM OR INTEREST, (IV) ASSERTING ANY RIGHT OF SETOFF, SUBROGATION, OR RECOUPMENT OF ANY KIND AGAINST ANY OBLIGATION DUE TO ANY PLAN DEBTOR OR NON-DEBTOR AFFILIATE OR AGAINST THE PROPERTY OR INTERESTS IN PROPERTY OF ANY PLAN DEBTOR OR NON-DEBTOR AFFILIATE WITH RESPECT TO SUCH CLAIM OR INTEREST, EXCEPT AS CONTEMPLATED OR ALLOWED BY THIS PLAN, (V) ACTING OR PROCEEDING IN ANY MANNER IN ANY PLACE WHATSOEVER WITH RESPECT TO SUCH CLAIM OR INTEREST, THAT DOES NOT CONFORM TO OR COMPLY WITH THE PROVISIONS OF THIS PLAN, AND (VI) COMMENCING, CONTINUING, OR ASSERTING IN ANY MANNER ANY ACTION OR OTHER PROCEEDING OF ANY KIND WITH RESPECT TO ANY CLAIMS WHICH ARE EXTINGUISHED OR RELEASED PURSUANT TO THIS PLAN; AND (VII) TAKING ANY ACTIONS TO INTEREFERE WITH THE IMPLEMENTATION OR CONSUMMATION OF THE PAIH PLAN.